KaHIP/KaMinPar/docs/graph_compression.md

 ## Compress an Uncompressed Graph

-We offer both sequential and parallel interfaces for graph compression.
+We offer both sequential and parallel interfaces for compressing a graph stored in CSR format.
 While this method is the simplest to use, it is only practical if the input graph can fit in memory without compression, making it only useful in specific situations.

 ```cpp
 #include <kaminpar-shm/graphutils/compressed_graph_builder.h>